 What Precautions Can You Take With Ativan?

-To prevent any medical complication or an accidental overdose, there are precautions one can take when using Ativan.
+To prevent any medical complication or an accidental overdose, one can take precautions when using Ativan.

 - The use of Ativan must be discussed with your physician if you are pregnant or planning to become pregnant.

 - Your baby may be affected by the drug if you are pregnant or breastfeeding.